Leprechaun Canyon | North Wash

 Thu

-A chance of rain and snow after 5pm.
-Partly sunny, with a high near 43.
+A slight chance of showers and thunderstorms after noon.
+Partly sunny, with a high near 88.

 View Full Weather Details

 The Leprechaun Canyons are many people's first canyons.
 Easy access, and relatively straight forward, they are a good choice.
-Even a few scenes from the movie 127 Hours were filmed here, just below the confluence of the middle and right forks, in a stunning cathedral type section.
+Even a few scenes from the movie 127 Hours were filmed here, just below the confluence of the fork, in a stunning cathedral type section.
 This is one not to miss, and one of my favorites in the area.
 Choose your fork wisely if you are a beginner, the middle fork is tight and harder than the left or right.

 Kent in Lep